Language Disorders in Children and Teenagers

 - Optimise exhalation

-- Make the sound resonate
+- Resonate the sound

 - Articulate vowels and consonants